OpenBookPrices/country-data/README.md

 git commit
 git push

-# Then send a pull request with your changes
+# Then send a pull request with your changes.
+Ideally use several small commits,
+# and reference a source that backs up the change.
 ```